5N2 Pantry Program | Feed the Hungry pantry

 - We repack and store food in our facility, maintaining proper safety and hygiene.

-- We distribute to qualified clients through a confidential referral system.
+- We distribute to qualified clients through a confidential referral system as part of our pantry program Scarborough.

 Who Can Apply?